Interview with New England Patriots Cheerleader Brianna Munoz.

 Many people feel like they can sustain a pro – like training, but this is really wrong.
 They end up to break something in their body.
 The right way to train and gain muscle mass is to follow a manageable plan, which is good for your skills and potentialities.
 Always remember that to develop a technique you should do every rep with good form.
 Actually, many beginners tend to lean over or change position while doing their workouts and this is wrong because you should always be able to start and carry on each exercise to the end.

-So if you see that you can’t lift a certain weight, just try to lift less.
+So if you see that you can’t lift a certain weight, just try

 Another way to train without to break anything is to alternate muscle groups, so to get some muscles work while others rest.
 You can focus first of chest, then on legs and so on.